jenniferlieu/project-lomo-in-person-gaming-app/documentation/docs/system-architecture/classdiagrams.md

 #### FriendsList
 It displays a list of friends based on which filter is passed into the component.

-### ReportPage
-This page can be reached from a [user's profile page](#5-userprofilepage).
-It displays a form for the user to fill out and report other users for harrassment, inappropriate beacons, and unsafe beacons.
-The report will be sent to and stored by the database.

 ## Backend Class Diagram
 ```mermaid